| The Valencian Community

 the typical fruits of Valencian agriculture.

-White Coast) refers to the over 200 kilometres of coastline belonging to
+Blanca (English: White Coast) refers to the over 200 kilometres of

 Costa del Azahar (Spanish